B987352101_O1995.pdf

 blizzards, The seafarers of Hawaiki knew nothing of these

-distant lands until
+distant lands until some restless men and women launched

 DOUBLE,